yashrmaa/yasharma/content/blog/security.md

   - Life
 ---

 I was talking to my mentee today.
 It's funny how the relationship started as he reached out to me for mentorship a couple of years ago.
 For the longest time, it was me giving advice, guiding him but now, the script has somewhat flipped.
 I ask his advice more than he does.
-He seek out his opinion and some days (today was one of them), I learn a lot from me.
+He seek out his opinion and some days (today was one of them), I learn a lot from him.
 Cue the saying *when the student becomes the master*.

 We talked about startups and how he would not invest in a startup founded by a new grad.
 Meanwhile I was thinking it takes guts and a sense of security that lets people to take such risks.
 I couldn't do such a thing right out of college.
 I don't think I can even do it now because still don't have the sense of security it takes to go after something you want.